 Follow the links below for additional information about the main meteor showers and radiant location charts:

 December Leo Minorids and Coma Berenicids: The minor Coma Berenicid shower underwent a degree of confusion in recent times, after IMO video results found apparently identically very swift, mostly faint, meteors radiating from an area about 15° west of where previous visual observations had suggested it should be, as well as from the anticipated radiant.
 It now seems there may be two minor showers active here, of which the December Leo Minorids is marginally the stronger, and apparently the longer-lasting.
 Initially thought that both peaked around December 20, the Coma shower is now believed to reach its weak maximum a few days sooner (and from a somewhat different position than earlier indicated).
 It may be that visual observers will struggle to identify the sources as separate, given previous apparent difficulties in this respect.
-With these shower only being readily observable late in the night, moonlight will not be too much of a problem.
-The December Leo Minorid radiant is usefully-observable after 22:30 UT, while the Coma Berenicid radiant area is so-placed only after 01h.
+With these showers only being readily observable late in the night, moonlight will not be a problem in 2017, as New Moon occurs on Dec 18.
+The December Leo Minorid radiant is usefully observable after 22:30 UT, while the Coma Berenicid radiant area is so placed only after 01h.